 New research by the Kaiser Family Foundation indicates that people are receptive to health information from prime-time T.V. shows.
-Almost 46 percent of the audience surveyed remembered the key medical information 45 days later.
+Almost 46 percent of the audience surveyed remembered the critical medical information 45 days later.

-So what is the weekly message to the millions of viewers of “House, M.D.” on the safety of an addiction to Vicodin?
+So what is the weekly message to the millions of viewers of “House, M.D.” on the safety of addiction to Vicodin?

-In watching Dr. House on TV, one gets the impression that his addiction has no consequences other than affecting his medical judgment.
+In watching Dr. House on T.V., one gets the impression that his addiction has no consequences other than affecting his medical judgment.
 The show ended in 2012, but the reruns are still quite popular.
-I know “House, M.D.” is a drama, but the real-life tragedies surrounding an addiction to Vicodin can be terrible.
+I know “House, M.D.” is a drama, but the real-life tragedies surrounding addiction to Vicodin can be terrible.

 Vicodin and other hydrocodone/acetaminophen prescription painkillers affect people differently.
 One person may take Vicodin for years and not suffer any hearing loss.
-Another person may take large doses for only 5 months and suffer acute hearing loss.
+Another person may take large doses for only five months and suffer acute hearing loss.

 The real Doctor House has told the story of a patient called Shannon who was prescribed Vicodin for a back injury.
 She was taking 39 to 50 pills daily.
 While it may have temporarily taken away the pain in her back, it permanently killed the sensory neural hair cells in her inner ear, leaving her completely deaf.

-Reality TV does not reflect the massive problem and reality of addiction that hurts families and society.
-At La Jolla Recovery we want to meet you where you’re at to make sure the window of opportunity is embraced and help can be taken.
-Learn more about our unique programs such as mental health attention, pet rehab and medication assisted treatment optional among other innovative evidence based therapies.
+Reality T.V. does not reflect the massive problem and reality of addiction that hurts families and society.
+At La Jolla Recovery, we want to meet you where you’re at to make sure the window of opportunity is embraced and help can be taken.
+Learn more about our unique programs such as mental health attention, pet rehab, and medication-assisted treatment optional, among other innovative, evidence-based therapies.